Study a Master of Laws by Research at Bond University

 - Develop high level research, analysis and application skills to solve complex problems

 - Be supervised by world-renowned academics with specialist knowledge

 - Expand your global network of academics and researchers

 About the program

 The Master of Laws (Research) is a higher degree by research program awarded for completion of a 50,000 word thesis.
-The thesis represents a substantial and original contribution to the knowledge or understanding of an aspect of law and demonstrates the capacity of the student to carry out independent research at an appropriate level.
+The thesis demonstrates the student's ability to research, analyse and apply information and concepts to a body of legal knowledge or practice.

-The Master of Laws program comprises a 50,00 word thesis, usually completed over two years full time.
+The Master of Laws (Research) program comprises a 50,000 word thesis, usually completed over two years full time.
 Part-time options are also available.
 The thesis is supervised by staff expert in the subject area.